 - Usually, when you have moved.

 - If you have Medicaid.

 - If we violate our contract with you.

 - If you get care in an institution, such as a nursing home or long-term care (LTC) hospital.

-- If you enroll in the Program of All-inclusive Care for the Elderly (PACE).

 The enrollment time periods vary depending on your situation.